LennartFr/customer-loyalty-program/README.md

 - queries defined in the `queries.qry` file

 ### Step 2.1

+# Lennart note: Not needed since we already have installed the BNA file in the GitHub repo

 Run the following command to create the BNA file:
 ```